What’s the Maximum HELOC Amount? HELOC Limits 2025

 What are the repayment terms for a HELOC?

 HELOCs typically have a draw period during which you can access funds, followed by a repayment period.
-During the draw period, you may only be required to make interest payments, but during the repayment period, you will need to make principal and interest payments.
+The draw period may only require interest payments, but the repayment period requires principal and interest.

 How can I use the funds from a HELOC?